 By pressing SELECT+A on the LOAD/SAVE FILE button, you can choose to reset all memory.
-This can be useful if your memory somehow gets scrambled, or your cartridge start to behave strange in other ways.
+This can be useful if your memory somehow gets scrambled, or your cartridge starts to behave strangely in other ways.

 2.12 File Screen